Cinfig/Microbiome---WGS---FIM/README.md

 2. Pull_all_projects_MGnify.py

-   This modul pulls all project data based on the interactively selected human biome type and experiment type.
+   This modul pulls the names of all projects based on the interactively selected human biome type and experiment type.
     - It saves all available human biome types to human_biomes_out.csv
     - It saves all available experiment types to all_sequence_methods_out.csv
     - It saves the final output based on our selection to selected_human_biomes_out.csv